mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ### The Animal Prophecy

 Enoch chapters [85](https://parallel.thebookofenoch.info/#85) to [90](https://parallel.thebookofenoch.info/#90) contain an epic prophecy about the history of the chosen people.
 As it's a long prophecy, I will not reproduce it here.
-But the interesting thing is that there are at least a few sections in the canon that are remarkably similar to Enoch's animal prophecy: {% include inline-verse.html verse="Isaiah 56:9-12" text-after="," %} {% include inline-verse.html verse="Ezekiel 34" text-after="," %} and {% include inline-verse.html verse="Ezekiel 39:17-18" text-after="." %} I also won't reproduce these here, but I recommend studying them and comparing them to Enoch.
+But the interesting thing is that there are at least a few sections in the canon that are remarkably similar to Enoch's animal prophecy: {% include inline-verse.html verse="Isaiah 56:9-12" text-after="," %} {% include inline-verse.html verse="Ezekiel 34" text-after="," %} and {% include inline-verse.html verse="Ezekiel 39:17-18" text-after="." %} I also won't reproduce these here in full, but I recommend studying them and comparing them to Enoch.

 <div class="columns">
 {% include verse.html